Last Updated on

-Claim to fame: Dagul (Adagulfo Sungcal Jr.) and his humanoid pet dog Polgas are the central characters in “Pugad Baboy”, a satirical comic strip popularized by Pol Medina Jr. Since their first appearance on the Philippine Daily Inquirer, this ageless tandem have given us a humorous twist to Filipino pop culture, political controversies, and other social issues.
+Claim to fame: Dagul (Adagulfo Sungcal Jr.) and his humanoid pet dog Polgas are the central characters in “Pugad Baboy,” a satirical comic strip popularized by Pol Medina Jr. Since their first appearance in the Philippine Daily Inquirer, this ageless tandem has given us a humorous twist to Filipino pop culture, political controversies, and other social issues.

 Areas of influence: Pugad Baboy is now the country’s longest-running comic strip, thanks to Polgas and Dagul who never lost their social relevance.
 Their popularity has spawned several books, a TV show, and various merchandise.
 They’re the quintessential satirical heroes who had brought variety to PDI until the comic strip’s controversial exit in June of 2013.
 Pugad Baboy is now rocking the social media, thanks to Rappler.com

 Did you know?
 Like their creator Pol Medina Jr., both Polgas and Dagul wear earrings on their left ears.
 The title of the comic strip actually came from a real piggery in Bulacan.
 Historian Renato Constantino, on the other hand, claims that there was also a real Pugad Baboy in Caloocan at the time of the Philippine Revolution.